 In this article

-- Managing plug-ins
+- Managing Plug-Ins

-- Adding plug-ins
+- Adding plug-Ins

-- Bypassing plug-ins
+- Bypassing Plug-Ins

-- Filtering plug-ins by categories
+- Filtering Plug-Ins by Categories

-- Searching for plug-ins
+- Searching for Plug-Ins

-- Using plug-in presets
+- Using Plug-In Presets

-- Adding an icon for a plug-in
+- Adding an Icon for a Plug-In

-- Resizing UAD plug-ins
+- Resizing UAD Plug-Ins

-- Converting between Native and DSP plug-ins
+- Converting Between Native and DSP Plug-Ins

-You use inserts to add UAD-2, UADx, Audio Unit (AU), and VST3 plug-In processing to audio, bus, instrument, and main tracks.
-You can expand the Inserts row to view the standard inserts.
-Record FX and the Unison insert appear in the Input row, when a track is Input or Record enabled.
-Click an available insert to open the list of available plug-ins in the Focus Browser, and click a plug-in from the pane to insert it.
+You use inserts to add UAD DSP (UAD -2), UAD Native (UADx), Audio Unit (AU), and VST3 plug-in processing to audio, bus, instrument, and main tracks.
+Click an available insert to open the list of available plug-ins in the browser, and click a plug-in from the panel to insert it.

 Plug-in states are indicated with colors and outlines.

-A gray plug-in plate indicates a powered-on and authorized plug-in.
+- A gray plug-in plate indicates a powered-on and authorized plug-in.

-A red plug-in plate indicates that a plug-in is not authorized.
+- A red plug-in plate indicates that a plug-in is not authorized.

-A dimmed plug-in plate indicates that a plug-in is soft-bypassed with the IN button.
+- A dimmed plug-in plate indicates that a plug-in is soft-bypassed with the IN button.

-A further dimmed plug-in plate with italicized text indicates that the plug-in is disabled with the Power button.
+- A further dimmed plug-in plate with italicized text indicates that the plug-in is disabled with the Power button.

-A blue plug-in plate indicates that the plug-in is focused in the browser.
+- A blue plug-in plate indicates that the plug-in is focused in the browser.

-A yellow outline around a plug-in plate indicates that the plug-in window is open in LUNA.
+- A yellow outline around a plug-in plate indicates that the plug-in window is open in LUNA.

-Managing plug-ins
+Managing Plug-Ins

-You can manage your plug-ins in LUNA's settings.
+You manage your plug-ins in LUNA's settings.
 To see the plug-in manager, click the three dots at the top left of the LUNA window to open the LUNA sidebar, and click Manage Plug-Ins, or choose Settings from the LUNA menus, and click the Plug-Ins tab.

 The Plug-In Manager allows you to enable or disable plug-in formats, and manage all of your Audio Units (macOS) and VST3 (macOS and Windows) plug-ins.